-Abstract-We consider Internet-based master-worker computations, where a master processor assigns, across the Internet, a computational task to a set of untrusted worker processors, and collects their responses; examples of such computations are the "@home" projects such as SETI.
+We consider Internet-based master-worker computations, where a master processor assigns, across the Internet, a computational task to a set of untrusted worker processors, and collects their responses; examples of such computations are the "@home" projects such as SETI.
 Prior work dealing with Internet-based task computations has either considered only rational, or only malicious and altruistic workers.
-Altruistic workers always return the correct result of the task, malicious workers always return an incorrect result, and rational workers act based on their self-interest.
+Altruistic workers always return the correct result of the task, malicious workers always return an incorrect result, and rational (selfish) workers act based on their self-interest.
 However, in a massive computation platform, such as the Internet, it is expected that all three type of workers coexist.
 Therefore, in this work we study Internet-based master-worker computations in the presence of Malicious, Altruistic, and Rational workers.
 A stochastic distribution of the workers over the three types is assumed.
 Considering all the three types of workers renders a combination of game-theoretic and classical distributed computing approaches to the design of mechanisms for reliable Internet-based computing.
-Indeed, in this work, such an algorithmic mechanism that makes use of realistic incentives to obtain the correct task result with a parametrized probability is designed.
-Only when necessary, the incentives are used to force the rational players to a certain equilibrium (which forces the workers to be truthful) that overcomes the attempts of the malicious workers to deceive the master.
+Indeed, in this work such an algorithmic mechanism that makes use of realistic incentives to obtain the correct task result with a parametrized probability is designed.
+Only when necessary, the incentives are used to force the rational players to a certain equilibrium (which forces the workers to be truthful) that overcomes the attempt of the malicious workers to deceive the master.
 Finally, the mechanism is analyzed in two realistic Internet-based master-worker applications.
-This work is an example of how game theory can be used as a tool to formalize and solve a practical Distributed Computing problem such as Internet supercomputing.